Best of 2025

 CAUSTIC WOUND

 Filth, venom, the clangour of military malpractice.
 The harrowing soundtrack to the drone warfare era.
-But a lot of fun if you eschew the lyrics sheet!
+But fun!

 -